Pranab-JD/iPIC3D-CPU-SPACE-CoE/Readme_H5hut.md

 ``` shell
 export H5HUT_DIR=$HOME/H5hut
 ```
 Set a variable for the H5hut directory (iPIC3D uses this variable).
 This will create the lib and include files in the ```$HOME/H5hut``` directory.
-If you are not installing H5hut in the home directory, please replace this with the desired directory.
+If you do not wish to install H5hut in the home directory, please replace this with the desired directory.

 2. Download H5hut
 ``` shell